lum-ai/odinson/README.md

 If you would like to contribute to this project with code, rule sets, or other repo material, that's awesome!
 Please do!
 Some of these materials will help you get started:

 - There is a [document](http://gh.lum.ai/odinson/contributing.html) covering some of the technical issues related to contributing like the [Pull Request Process](http://gh.lum.ai/odinson/contributing.html#pull-request-process) and [Formatting Tips](http://gh.lum.ai/odinson/contributing.html#formatting-tips).
 - We do ask you to be nice, and we spell that out in a [Covenant Code of Conduct](http://gh.lum.ai/odinson/contributing.html#contributor-covenant-code-of-conduct).
-Of course you can expect the same behavior of us.
+Of course you can expect the same behavior of us. :)
-- Please ensure the contributions you propose are yours to give and you are comfortable with the shared rights.
-There is a [Contributor License Agreement (CLA)](https://gist.github.com/kwalcock/df2baf6f89278c0b550d8089acdcc14d) that you will sign before a pull request is accepted so there are no surprises for any of us.
-Please take a look at the CLA before you get too far, just in case, as there are legal ramifications.
+- We ask that all contributors sign a [Contributor License Agreement (CLA)](https://gist.github.com/kwalcock/df2baf6f89278c0b550d8089acdcc14d) before a pull request is accepted.
+This is common practice in many open-source projects (e.g., Apache, Lightbend, Python), and it is meant to clarify intellectual property rights.
+In fact we use essentially the same CLA as Apache, with only minor changes, but please read it for yourself to make sure you agree.

 Thanks for your interest in Odinson!